Twitter Analytics in Radarr allows you to track and view key metrics, like follower gain/loss, impressions, engagement rate, retweets and more.

 Not really.
 Because if no one is interacting with your Tweets, you’re wasting your time.
 Setting a benchmark for your engagement rate and tracking it over time will help guide your social media strategy.

-we can reach out to the conclusion that Radarr is a must-have Twitter Analytics tool.
-Seeing your Twitter analytics alongside your other platforms allows you to keep the bigger picture in mind as you evaluate your social media strategy.
+We can reach the conclusion that Radarr is a must-have Twitter Analytics tool.
+Seeing your Twitter analytics alongside your other platforms lets you consider the bigger picture as you evaluate your social media strategy.

 Reach us at email@example.com for any concern